 - a.
 Bully/Hazing/Harassment/Hate Speech that does not lead to out-of-school suspension.
 (1st time) as defined by the SDJ Code of Conduct ("Student Handbook") - b.
 Inappropriate behavior at a school-sanctioned event. - c.
 Being deceitful (academic dishonesty, withholding information, and minor theft) - d.
 Blatant disrespect of a person or property - e.
-Inappropriate use of social media that causes a disturbance to the educational environment (could become a Tier 2 or 3) - f.
-Failure of any parent, legal guardian, or student to notify the building's Athletic & Activities Director of a police-documented violation involving that student within 7 calendar days of the violation.
-This will be an automatic 20% suspension in addition to the violation reported. - g.
-This is not an all-inclusive list.
+Inappropriate use of social media that causes a disturbance to the educational environment (See SDJ Social Media Policy) - f.
+Failure of any parent, legal guardian or student to notify the building's Athletic & Activities Director of a police-documented violation involving that student within 7 calendar days of the violation.
+This will be an automatic 20% suspension in addition to the violation reported.